ukihunter/Chatty-React-Firebase-Chat-Application/README.md

 Open the app in your browser at **http://localhost:5173**

 Scripts

--npm run dev: Start the development server.
+- npm run dev: Start the development server.
--npm run build: Build the project for production.
+- npm run build: Build the project for production.
--npm run preview: Preview the production build.
+- npm run preview: Preview the production build.
--npm run lint: Run ESLint to check for code issues.
+- npm run lint: Run ESLint to check for code issues.

 **Firebase Configuration**
 - The Firebase configuration is located in src/lib/firebase.js.
 Replace the firebaseConfig object with your Firebase project credentials.